-The Working Committee had ten meetings in 2014.
-In addition to the Committee members, the Working Committee meetings were attended by the Chairman and Vice Chairman of the Executive Board and the secretary of the Supervisory Board acted as the meeting secretary.
-The average attendance rate of its members stood at 97%.
+In addition to the Committee members, the Working Committee meetings were attended by the Chair and Vice Chair of the Executive Board and the secretary of the Supervisory Board acted as the meeting secretary.

 The meetings prepared matters to be discussed at Supervisory Board meetings and examined other important preparatory issues applying to the Group.